project-improv/improv/WSLINSTALL.md

 4. Initialize distro
     - Set username, password when prompted

-## II.
-WSL File System
-WSL files can be accessed by `~`, which is equivalent to `/home/[USER]`, within the WSL.
+WSL files can be accessed through the path: `~`, which is equivalent to `/home/[USER]`, within the WSL shell.
 Windows files, specifically the C: drive can be accessed through the path: `/mnt/c`.
 For RASP purposes, only the plasma store and the anaconda environment used to execute RASP is within the WSL system.
-The RASP program is located within Windows file system.
+The RASP code is located within Windows file system.

-## III.
-Adding to PATH in WSL
-Certain directories must be added to the path in order for RASP to run properly.
+Furthermore, certain directories must be added to the PATH environmental variable in Linux in order for RASP to run properly.
+Below are the steps to "permanently" adding to the Linux $PATH.
 1. Use vim to edit `~/.profile`
     ```
     vim ~/.profile
     ```
-2. Add `export PATH="[PATH]:$PATH"` to end of `~/.profile` file
+2. Add `export PATH="[PATH]:$PATH"` to end of `~/.profile`
 3. Restart WSL

-## IV.
+## II.
 Install Anaconda 3 in WSL
 1. Find latest version of [Anaconda 3 for Linux](https://repo.continuum.io/archive)
 2. Install latest version within WSL
     ```